packgenome/PackGenome-Artifacts/README.md

    It contains non-malicious packed programs that can be linked to five inaccessible packers.

-- **NPD: non-packed samples dataset**
+- **NBPD: non-packed samples dataset**

-  It contains real-world benign programs such as system files.
+  It contains real-world benign programs (e.g., system files), which extracted from the non-packed samples dataset NPD (including more than 20,000 malicious samples) described in our paper.

 ## Artifact Evaluation

 ### Installation: Import Docker Image

-Download the packed [`Docker image`](https://zenodo.org/records/10030074), then run the commands below to build a docker container.
+Download the packed [`Docker image`](https://zenodo.org/records/10030074/files/packgenome.tar), then run the commands below to build a docker container.

 1. Import the packed docker image